react-d3/react-d3.github.io/intro/get_start/load_html.md

-Load your js file which `webpack` generate to your html
+Load your bundle js file which `webpack` or `browserify` generated into your html.

 ```html
 <html>